royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * Add an attribute, which key is `Owner`, and value is `abcde-12345`. we will later use this is the policy that will restrict devices to post to their tenant topic
 * Make sure your device group is set to the new group, click "Next"
 * Select "One-click certificate creation"
-  * If this is the first time you're using AWS IoT you might get an error "We are provisioning a Device Gateway endpoint for your account.
-It may take a few minutes for the endpoint to be ready, after which you can connect devices to AWS IoT, publish/subscribe to topics, and access device shadows." in this case, either wait, or try to open the thing page from the "Manage" side link, go to "Security" and create the certificate from there.
+  * If this is the first time you're using AWS IoT you might get an error
+    >We are provisioning a Device Gateway endpoint for your account.
+It may take a few minutes for the endpoint to be ready, after which you can connect devices   to AWS IoT, publish/subscribe to topics, and access device shadows. in this case, either wait, or try to open the thing page from the "Manage" side link, go to "Security" and create the certificate from there.
 * On the next page, we are presented with a link to download the device certificate
 * Download the certificate, private key and optionally the public key and save them into the `AWSIoTWebinar/source` folder in the git repo folder you cloned, under the `source` folder